Bladder Infection (Cystitis)

 - In general, women are more susceptible to bladder infections due to their shorter length of urethra.

-In terms of specific bacteria, E. coli.
-(Escherichia coli) is by far the most common organism responsible for bladder infection or cystitis.
-Staph organisms (from skin) and other gut bacteria (Proteus, Klebsiella, Enterococcus) are other bacteria that can cause cystitis and other forms of urinary infections.
+In terms of specific bacteria, E. coli (Escherichia coli) is by far the most common organism responsible for bladder infection or cystitis.
+Staphylococcal (staph) organisms (from skin) and other gut bacteria (Proteus, Klebsiella, Enterococcus) are other bacteria that can cause cystitis and other forms of urinary infections.
+The type of organism causing the infection can vary with the individual’s age.
+For example, Staphylococcus saprophyticus, a skin bacteria, causes approximately 10% of symptomatic bladder infections in young sexually active women, whereas it rarely causes bladder infections in males and elderly individuals.

 Rarely, bladder infection can be caused by a fungus.
 Candida is the most common fungus to cause bladder infection.
-This can occur in patients with untreated kidney stones with recurrent infections or in individuals whose immune system is compromised.
+Candida infections of the bladder and urinary tract are much less common than bacterial infections.
+Bladder infections from Candida can occur in patients whose immune system is weakened, individuals who have been treated with powerful antibiotics for other infections, and individuals who have had indwelling urinary catheters.

 Find out what women really need.